volcano-sh/volcano/docs/design/multi-schedulers.md

 - Each section can keep isolated.
 - Each section include full scheduling capability.
 - Support user monopolizing some nodes.
+- System services can be scheduled in specific nodes.

 ### Usage